Rates, discounts and monetary transactions

 750

-You wish to work with different types of shares (for example, shares with and without voting rights, preference shares, priority shares, etc.).
+You want to work with classes of shares (e.g. shares with and without voting rights, preference shares, priority shares, etc.).

 750